ismaildawoodjee/GreatEx/README.md

 Otherwise, type `docker ps -a` into the terminal to check their health status.
-Once the Airflow Worker and Webserver are in a healthy state, you can go to `localhost:8080` in the webbrowser to log into the Airflow UI and run the data pipeline.
+Once the Airflow Worker and Webserver are in a healthy state, you can go to `localhost:8080` in the webbrowser to log into the Airflow UI (using default username: "airflow" and password: "airflow") and run the data pipeline.

+The `greatex_airflow-init_1` container is expected to exit after initializing the Airflow containers, but the rest of the containers should be healthy and functioning after several minutes.
+If they become unhealthy or keep exiting, more memory needs to be allocated to the Docker engine, which can be done via the [.wslconfig](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configure-global-options-with-wslconfig) file in Windows.
+If you are using the Docker Desktop application in Linux or MacOS, you can got to Settings -> Resources and increase the memory there.

 After you are finished with exploring the pipeline, tear down the infrastructure (stopping containers, removing images and volumes):